SoftwareAG/c8y-docs/content/enterprise-tenant/enhanced-time-series-support.md

 ### To trigger time series migration {#to-trigger-time-series-migration}

 The administrator user can trigger the time series measurements migration via user interface using the plugin.
 The plugin should be installed on {{< management-tenant >}} or on {{< enterprise-tenant >}}.
-The plugin provides opportunity to migrate time series collection for current tenant (management or enterprise tenant) and for the list of subtenants, where user can select specific tenant for migration.
+The plugin provides opportunity to migrate the time series collection for the current tenant ({{< management-tenant >}} or{{< enterprise-tenant >}} ) and for the list of subtenants, where you can select a specific tenant for the migration.

 To start tenant migration follow these steps: